donhenton/js-parser/README.md

 <https://github.com/donhenton/udemy-docker/blob/master/jenkins-server/docker-compose.yml>
 The build will need to be parameterized to specify ${CERT_LOCATION} which is actually the user name on a Mac the stuff about ssl-installs and ssl-certs are locations determined by the docker-compose file for pointing to self signed certs, if needed.
+This particular jenkins file is tied to the above docker-compose file and is fairly idiosyncratic.
+The mapped volumes were used to deal with self-signed cert issues.

 ### Build Properties